walexbarnes/ab-test-szw-self-identification-one/README.md

 # szw-self-identification-one

 ## Background
 To enhance the client's understanding of who is using the site, we deployed a self identification tool wherein users select their audience type upon landing.
 The tool needed to provide a venue for the user to select their audience type, but also send the user's selection into our analytics platform (Adobe Analytics).
-Using a plugin called [Featherlight](https://github.com/noelboss/featherlight/), and an A/B testing platform called Adobe Target, we devloped and deployed this tool.
+Using a plugin called [Featherlight](https://github.com/noelboss/featherlight/), and an A/B testing platform called Adobe Target, I developed and deployed this tool.

 The most important feature of the tool is its impact on site behavior.
 The client did not want to negatively impact site metrics; for example, we wanted to be sure that whatever we are showing the users does not make them immediately leave the site when they otherwise would have stayed.